nikhilnair31/DeSo/README.md

         - [x] Fix the broken initials problem
         - [x] Kinda shifted from chat to Twitter feed-ish
     - [x] Include user's pub key in the post along with alias
+    - [x] Fix the posts so that they scroll within the div
 * Login Component
     - [ ] Streamline
     - [ ] Include MetaMask wallet login to allow for NFT stuff